Kaunas: Museums

-Theaters
+Theatres

-Kaunas is notable for the diverse culture life.
+Kaunas is notable for the diversity of its cultural life.
 Kaunas Symphony Orchestra is the main venue for classical music concerts.
 There is an old circus tradition in Kaunas.
 There was established static circus in the Vytautas park of Kaunas in the beginning of the 19th century.
 The only professional circus organisation in Lithuania, the Baltic Circus, was founded in Kaunas in 1995.
 Kaunas theatres play an important role in Lithuanian society.
 There are at least seven professional theatres, many amateur theatres, ensembles and abundant groups of art and sports.
 Some of the best examples of cultural life in Kaunas are theatres of various styles: